Manukau Bus Station Manukau Bus Station

 - October 2016: South Auckland New Network implemented; temporary bus stops on Putney Way and Davies Ave.

 - Early 2018: Completion and opening.

 Parking and access

-There will be some loss of paid parking along Putney Way as a result of the development, however, there will be increased transport options available when the project is complete.
+There would be some loss of paid parking along Putney Way as a result of the development, however, there would be increased transport options available when the project is complete.

-The new network for south Auckland will mean more frequent bus services, timetabled at least every 15 minutes from 7am to 7pm, 7 days a week:
+The new network for south Auckland means more frequent bus services, timetabled at least every 15 minutes from 7am to 7pm, 7 days a week:

 - Papakura to Manukau along Great South Road.

 - Manukau to Otahuhu along Great South Road.

 These services would be supported by a network of connector routes timetabled at least every 30 minutes and some peak buses, eg: